 - 3 buttons (optional)

-First thing I did was take measurements of her as you will see in the image below.
+The first thing I did was take measurements of her as you will see in the image below.

 for her outfit I

-I joined the long chain together.
+I joined the long-chain together.
 Just make sure not to twist.

 I chained 1 and single crocheted around joining at the end of each round until it measured 2” left for the top length.